nightrunner91/nightrunner91/README.md

 Hi.
 I'm a Frontend engineer with **10+ years in IT** and **6+ years with Vue/Nuxt**.
 Typical projects - B2B SaaS with dashboards, analytics, and complex visualizations, personal accounts, admin panels.
 I build architecture that handles load and doesn't slow down as data grows.

 My passion is creating perfectly crafted, user-friendly interfaces.
 I value quality design, simplicity, and style.
-I practice systematic approaches in development.

 Living and working in Chișinău, Moldova.
 Prefer On-site / Hybrid work mode.